top of page

 One of the Red Beings walked past us, not two steps away.
 It stopped and turned its head left and right.
 It held a blurry, straight stick in its arms, which pointed to an area some distance away.
 A loud light came from it with a piercing clap.
 Lecia let out a squeak.
 I held her still and scowled at her.

-We saw new fresh burns on the unseen trees through the objects.
+We saw fresh burns on the unseen trees through the objects.
 The Red Being stared with its stern face directly at us.
 But to our surprise, it turned and left us and rejoined the others.
 We waited as the Red Beings lumbered with their cart to the newly scorched trees.

 Lecia whispered, “Why did it not hurt us?”